 Emil Jakob Schindler

-The Art Agency Weinpolter purchases quality paintings by Emil Jakob Schindler.
-Detailed information about the artist:
+Art agency Gerald Weinpolter purchases quality paintings from Emil Jakob Schindler.

-For further information please contact us either by e-mail (firstname.lastname@example.org) or by phone.
+For further information please contact us either by e-mail (firstname.lastname@example.org) respectively by our contact-form or by phone.